FAQs – Sunday 15th February 10:30am

 Q: Can I have a refund if I have entered but am subsequently unable to run the race?

-Q: I’ve entered the race but now find that I can’t do the race after all – do I need to inform anyone that I won’t be running?
+Q: I’ve entered the race but I can’t do the race after all – do I need to inform anyone that I won’t be running?

 No, there is no need to notify us, unless you wish to transfer your entry to someone else.